 Defy the StarsMore Staff Picks +

-Noemi Vidal, is a teen soldier from the planet Genesis that is at war.
-Earth's artificially intelligent beings are the new Earth army threatening the very existence of Planet Genesis.
+Noemi Vidal is a teen soldier from the planet, Genesis.
+Earth's artificially intelligent beings are the new Earth army threatening the very existence of Genesis.
 Noemi meets Abel, a sophisticated mech prototype she can command.
 Noemi and Able unite to battle Earth's Army.
 Noemi questions herself and Abel's "humanity."

 The Hunger GamesMore Staff Picks +